All Episodes

 They wouldn't be coming if we didn't put them to work.

-All right, that was a debate with Tim Russet and Brian Williams moderating.
+All right, that was a debate with Tim Russett and Brian Williams moderating.

 That was what year?

-And why is she ignored federal law and allowed tens of thousands of criminal aliens to be released into your neighborhood?
+And then, of course, you had the refugee issue and why she ignored federal law and allowed tens of thousands of criminal aliens to be released into your neighborhood.

-Well, anyway, it's it's believed the practice of releasing these criminal aliens from countries that refuse to take back their nationals existed under Clinton's entire term as Secretary of State.
+Well, anyway, it's believed the practice of releasing these criminal aliens from countries that refused to take back their nationals existed under Clinton's entire term as Secretary of State.

 Why does she not support enforcing the federal law that requires her State Department to stop issuing visas to people in that country until that country cooperates?